mit-rss/wall_follower_sim/README.md

 ***Right now, you should have at least 2 terminals open.
 Use the [tmux template](https://github.com/mit-rss/intro_to_linux/blob/master/tmux_template.yaml) from Lab 1 to see all of your terminals in the same window.***

-You can view the tests running in `rviz`.
-Note that you can visualize the target end position by adding the "/end_position_marker" topic to rviz.
+You can view the tests running in RViz.
+Note that you can visualize the target end position by adding the "/end_position_marker" topic to RViz.

 For an example of how the tests should look when running, see [this video](https://youtu.be/r7ygU1zlTjU).